johnmchambers/XR/README.md

 functions to customize communication with the server language and a set of tools to manage evaluators in the session.

-The interface structure is described in the forthcoming book *Extending R* (John M. Chambers, 2016, Chapman & Hall).
+The interface structure is described in the book *Extending R* (John M. Chambers, 2016, Chapman & Hall).
 A pdf version of the XR chapter from the book is included with the documentation of this package.
 To open the pdf file from R: